Approved 5/2/97

 Purpose.

 Section 1.
-The Assembly will serve as a representative voice of the faculty.
+Delegates of the Assembly shall be duly elected and enfranchised members of the faculty of the LSUHSC-SOM-NO. The Assembly shall serve as a representative voice of the faculty.

 Section 2.
-The Assembly will provide a means of communication between the faculty and the Dean of the LSUSM-NO, herein referred to as the Dean.
-The Faculty Assembly, subject to the powers vested in the Dean, shall consider and make recommendations concerning all matters of general interest to the School of Medicine.
-The Assembly shall review and approve all changes in existing policies, or the establishment of new policies relating to matters of general LSUSM-NO interest when these policies are brought to the Assembly for consideration by the Dean or by its own members.
+The Assembly will provide a means of communication between the faculty and the Dean of the LSUHSC-SOM-NO, herein referred to as the Dean.
+The Assembly shall consider and make recommendations to the Dean concerning all matters of general interest to the School of Medicine.
+The Assembly shall review and make recommendations on all changes in existing policies, or the establishment of new policies relating to matters of general LSUHSC-SOM-NO interest when these policies are brought to the Assembly for consideration by the Dean, or by a member of the faculty.
 The Assembly shall consider and make recommendations on any matters referred to it by the Chancellor of LSUHSC-NO.

-Any recognized group within the LSUSM-NO community shall possess the privilege of presenting any suggestions to, or raising any problems for consideration by the Assembly, or by any of the standing committees of the Assembly.
-The "LSUSM-NO community" shall mean those individuals (as well as those groups all of whose members individually are) eligible for membership in the Assembly.
+Any individual within the LSUHSC-SOM-NO community shall possess the privilege of presenting any suggestions to, or raising any problems for consideration by the Assembly.
+The "LSUHSC-SOM-NO community" shall mean those individuals (as well as those groups all of whose members individually are) eligible for membership in the Assembly.

 Section 3.
-The Assembly will accept and share responsibility with administration and students in all efforts to improve the stature and to accomplish the mission of the LSUSM-NO.
+The Assembly will accept and share responsibility with administration and students in all efforts to improve the stature and to accomplish the mission of the LSUHSC-SOM-NO.

 Article III.